 That's where my friend Lorraine came in.
 I sat down to my computer and there was a message from her titled, "Gingered Carrot and Parsnip Soup," with a note that the soup was excellent.
 The recipe called for heavy cream, which I didn't have on hand.
 But I did have raw cashews and a note to myself to try the cashew cream I'd read about in Joy's recipe for "Vegan Cream of Broccoli Soup."

 Making the cashew cream is simple; soak raw cashews in water for at least an hour and up to 24 hours.
 Drain the cashews and place in a blender with enough water to cover them by about an inch; blend until smooth.
 Amazing!
 I have nothing against heavy cream, but this is a respectable substitution.
-(I love it drizzled over this Vegan Butternut Squash Soup too!)
+(I love it drizzled over this Vegan Butternut Squash Soup and this Delicata Squash Soup too!)

 The soup is a double success - I won't likely pass the parsnip bin next time and cashew cream is a nice addition to my staple recipes.
 Thank you Lorraine and Joy!

 Gingered Carrot and Parsnip Soup with Cashew Cream